-The OtherData normally does not exist (ie. the DirEntries usually end at the DirStart pointer), but this is not always the case: Canon Digital Photo Professional uses this area in the root directory block to store VRD data in edited CRW images.
+The OtherData normally does not exist (eg. the DirEntries usually end at the DirStart pointer), but this is not always the case: Canon Digital Photo Professional uses this area in the root directory block to store VRD data in edited CRW images.
 (Note that VRD supports embedded XMP, which provides a technique to store modern metadata in CRW images!)

 The CRW directory consists of N 10-byte entries.
 The format of each entry is as follows:

 Name Description 0 2 Tag 16-bit integer identifying the type of data 2 4 Size 32-bit integer giving the number of bytes in the value data 6 4 Offset 32-bit integer offset that gives the number of bytes from the start of the ValueData block to the start of the value data for this directory entry